Skip to content

 Bennett is a premier packaging and retail displays manufacturing company striving to protect and promote our clients' products with customized corrugated solutions.
 When you work with us, you’re part of the family.
 We will partner with you every step of the way.

-With our fully-integrated design-to-delivery process, we can be the single supplier source.
+With our fully integrated design-to-delivery process, we can be the single supplier source.
 We are an award-winning manufacturer of virtually anything corrugate.
-We offer everything from plain brown shipping boxes to sophisticated, high-graphic printed point-of-purchase displays, and everything in between.
+We offer everything from plain brown shipping boxes to sophisticated, high-graphic printed point-of-purchase displays and everything in between.

 Contact Bennett today about your next Packaging Design